What is a Medical Alcohol Detox?

 - It Prepares You for the Next Stage of Treatment

 The biggest barrier to recovery is getting yourself to treatment.
 Each step you take down the path to recovery helps you to build the resolve and master the skills needed to beat addiction and retake your life.
+Whether you decide to attend a residential inpatient treatment or an outpatient treatment program, detox is a crucial step in making recovery possible.

 Once the detox phase of treatment ends, however, you can take comfort in knowing that the worst is over.
 The withdrawals of the detox period are replaced with post-acute withdrawals or PAWS which are in most cases more manageable.